Feminist History of Philosophy

 Alternatively, we could find in the work of women philosophers issues that they have developed in a sequential fashion.
 Shapiro suggests that there are certain philosophical issues concerning women's rationality, nature, and education that women philosophers of the seventeenth century discuss extensively in a sequential, interactive fashion.
 The thread extends into the following century in the work of Jean-Jacques Rousseau and Wollstonecraft.
 Since philosophers become canonical as part of a story anchored at one end by contemporary philosophical questions that are thought to be central, the task would be to make these questions ones that we turn to the tradition for help in answering.
 And, of course, these are precisely the central questions posed and discussed extensively by contemporary feminism.
 Thus, the idea is that as we pose new kinds of questions to the history of philosophy we will find in women philosophers an important, sequential discussion that we can securely thread into our curricula and textbooks.

-At this relatively early stage of the process of including women in the history of philosophy I think that we need all to use all three strategies.
+At this relatively early stage of the process of including women in the history of philosophy we need all to use all three strategies.
 There is nothing wrong with a purely external approach.
 By all means one should include a woman philosopher on a topic just to provide an indication that there are some interesting and important women working on a particular topic.
 And the strategy of anchoring a woman philosopher's work to a male canonical figure can also be a useful strategy as long as it is done in a manner that preserves the independence and originality of her work.
 Finally, it is important to ask new questions of the tradition, questions that might allow some women philosophers to play a starring role rather than a walk-on part.

 Feminist philosophers have also changed the history of philosophy by appropriating its ideas for feminist purposes.
 From the perspective of negative canon formation, the history of philosophy is a resource only in so far as it describes the theories and thinkers that were most deeply mistaken about women.
 Other feminist historians of philosophy have found important resources for feminism in canonical philosophers.
 Indeed, they have found valuable concepts even in the worst offenders of the negative canon, like Aristotle and Descartes.